JuliaPy/pyjulia/README.md

 ### High-level interface

-To call a Julia function in Julia module, import the Julia module (say `Base`) by:
+To call a Julia function in a Julia module, import the Julia module (say `Base`) with:

 ```python
 from julia import Base